 To have your experience validated, you must complete and submit a Validation of Experience application.
 Validation of Experience applications are decided on the merits of the written application and supporting documentation.
 Accordingly, you must submit all requested information, explanations and materials supporting your application.

 The cost for the Validation of Experience application consists of an initial fee of $100 (+HST).
 A $425 (+HST) remittance fee is due upon success of the application.
-The submission deadline for Validation of Experience applications is the last business date of each month.
-Results are released via email eight to ten weeks after the submission deadline.
+The submission deadline is the last business day of each month (except for December), and results are released via email approximately eight to ten weeks after the submission deadline.

 Applications can be submitted via email (preferred) or mail to: